 KVTC works together with Forestry Development Trust (FDT).
 The Forestry Development Trust was established by the Gatsby Foundation in 2013 with a long term vision of developing the forestry commercial sector in Tanzania.
-Currently KVTC works closely with the Forestry Development in its research program.
 KVTC maintains research plots established by FDT on its plantations in terms of an MoU entered into by the two institutions.
-Eucalyptus and pine research trials were established.
-Data is collected by FDT staff and shared with KVTC.
-On completion of the research project, KVTC will have a wealth of knowledge on the potential of these species in the area.
+Eucalyptus and pine research trials were established Data was collected by FDT staff and shared with KVTC.